 Illustrating for Pinnacle

 Pinnacle is always looking for freelance artists to illustrate our games.
 PEG purchases primarily color art but black & white grayscale and line art will be considered as well.
-Interested artists should email our art director, Aaron Acevedo (PEGaaron[at]gmail[dot]com), an introduction with a link to an online portfolio.
+Interested artists should email our art director, Aaron Acevedo (firstname.lastname@example.org), with an introduction and a link to an online portfolio.

 Writing for Pinnacle